|

 wrote in a propaganda piece: The reality is that censorship exists in many countries and it is unlikely to be reversed in China.

-internet users, who argued that censors had gone too far.
+users, who argued that censors had gone too far.
 An online survey released by the Sina Weibo microblogging service on Monday found that nearly 95% of respondents disapproved of the censorship of The Empress of China.
-Some mainland
+Some mainland bloggers, who

-bloggers, who renamed the drama The Saga of Wu's Squeezed Breasts , mocked the decision by censors.
-They circulated a series of edited pictures on social media, showing people how to highlight the head and hide the breasts when it comes to other
+renamed the drama The Saga of Wu's Squeezed Breasts , mocked the decision by censors.
+They circulated a series of edited pictures on social media, showing people how to highlight the head and hide the breasts when it comes to other characters.

-characters.
 The Global Times newspaper noted the defiance in an editorial: While the censorship was largely done out of moral concerns, the resulting public outcry should serve as a warning for the future.
-While
+While it is powerful,

 |